vegaprotocol/specs/specs/0002-settlement-engine/0001-settlement-engine.md

+Feature name: settlement-engine
+Start date: 2019-02-12

+# Guide-level explanation
+Explain the specification as if it was already included and you are explaining it to another developer working on Vega.
+This generally means:
+- Introducing new named concepts
+- Explaining the features, providing some simple high level examples
+- If applicable, provide migration guidance

-# Outline
+# Reference-level explanation
-Trade settlement is the process of transferring securities between buyers and sellers, see Section 5.2 of the [whitepaper](/vega-protocol/product/wikis/Whitepaper).

-## Settlement actions are triggered when:

-### **1. A position is fully or partially closed (0003))**
-An open position is closed when the owner of the open position enters into a counter trade (including if that trade is created as part of a forced risk management closeout).
+1. **A position is fully or partially closed (0003))** - An open position is closed when the owner of the open position enters into a counter trade (including if that trade is created as part of a forced risk management closeout).
 Settlement occurs for the closed volume / contracts.

-### **2. Interim cash flows are generated**
-not relevant for first instruments launched on Vega.
+1. **Interim cash flows are generated** - not relevant for first instruments launched on Vega.
 Will be potentially relevant for perpetual futures with period settlement.

-### **3. An instrument expires (0003-settlement-at-instrument-expiry)[./0003-settlement-at-instrument-expiry.md*
-All open positions in the market are settled.
+3. **An instrument expires** - all open positions in the market are settled.
 After settlement at expiry, all positions are closed and collateral is released.

 ## Settlement actions which apply to all of the above triggers are: